Skillshare

 Our Verdict

 Skillshare earns its 8.2 rating by delivering genuine value for creative and practical learners at a price that makes the full library accessible.
-The 8.8 on Value reflects just how affordable $167.88 per year is for unlimited access — and the one-month free trial is long enough to complete two or three courses and genuinely evaluate fit.
+The 8.8 on Value reflects just how affordable $167.88 per year is for unlimited access — and Skillshare often offers a free trial that gives meaningful time to evaluate fit before committing.
 The 6.8 on Certification is not a criticism of the platform's purpose; Skillshare is deliberately practitioner-led rather than credential-driven, and it excels in that lane.
 Where it falls short is for learners who need employer-recognised qualifications or highly structured technical programmes.
 For designers, illustrators, freelancers, content creators, and curious professionals who learn best by making something, Skillshare is one of the best-value learning platforms available.

 Is Skillshare worth it?

 Yes for creative and practical learners. $167.88/year for unlimited access to 30,000+ classes taught by working practitioners is strong value.
-The 1-month free trial is long enough to complete two or three full courses and genuinely evaluate whether the format works for you before paying.
+Skillshare often offers a free trial, but trial length can vary by region or promotion — check the current offer before subscribing.

 Does Skillshare offer certificates?